-

 Illness/Contagious Disease Policy

 Students should not come to school if they are ill.
-They should be fever free for 24 hours without medication.
+They should be fever free for 24 hours without medication before returning to school.
+The parent/guardian should notify the school nurse if the student needs to stay home due to illness or contagious disease.

-- Influenza like illness (flu) 24 hours without fever (without the use of fever reducing medications, such as Tylenol, Advil, Ibuprofen, Motrin) and student should feel well enough to attend school.
+- Influenza-like illness (Flu): The child can return to school after he/she has been fever free for 24 hours (without the use of fever-reducing medications, such as Tylenol, Advil, Ibuprofen or Motrin) and the student should feel well enough to attend school.

 Pediculosis - Head Lice